Engineering-Research-and-Development/true-connector/doc/selfDescriptionAPI/changepassword.md

 ### Changing API password <a href="#changepassword" id="changepassword"></a>

-If you want to change password for some of the users, this can be done via following endpoint
+If you want to change password for connector users, this can be done via following endpoint

 ```
 /notification/password/{new_password}